vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 from_clause = check_field('from_clause').has_equal_ast('Is your `FROM` clause correct?')

-# MC-Note: Are these supposed to be inside of a test_or?
 division_check1 = test_student_typed('/ 60 / 60 / 24', msg='Make sure your division is correct!')

 division_check2 = test_student_typed('/ 60 / 24 / 60', msg='Make sure your division is correct!')